L-Ratio/OperaGXTheme/README.md

 OperaGXTheme is a highly customizable theme built off of trying to look like OperaGX

 This theme is being actively maintained by [him](https://github.com/L-Ratio)
-> This theme was orginally created by Discord Addons, I take no credit for making this theme
+> This theme was orginally created by Discord Addons

 # Table of Contents